raykrishardi/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 worker-1   NotReady   <none>   93s   v1.13.0
 ```

+> Note: worker-1 is now registered because kubelet is running on it and interacting with the API server

 > Note: It is OK for the worker node to be in a NotReady state.
   That is because we haven't configured Networking yet.

-Optional: At this point you may run the certificate verification script to make sure all certificates are configured correctly.
+Optional (tried but script does NOT work...): At this point you may run the certificate verification script to make sure all certificates are configured correctly.
 Follow the instructions [here](verify-certificates.md)

 Next: [TLS Bootstrapping Kubernetes Workers](10-tls-bootstrapping-kubernetes-workers.md)